earonesty/BlockSizeDebate/README.md

 Like with [Off-Chain Third Parties](#Offchain), there are often security concerns sited, such as the ability to steal other parties' funds from Strawpay channels.<sup>[3](#footnote3)</sup>

+* Counter Argument 1.1d.1.1: This is impossible with Lightning network.
+Hubs cannot spend funds.

 *1.1d.2 No Current Implementation*

 Because there is no current implementation of it, there is no way to be certain this system is a workable solution.

+* Counter Argument 1.1d.1.1: Lightning has been implemented and has been tested.

 Argument 2 Con: Miners/Full Nodes Cannot Handle Expansion
 =========